Ironbike tips taken from the blog of a participant:

 IRONbike will almost certainly be the hardest, most physically demanding challenge you will ever undertake.
 This is not a blog telling you how to train, but one that gives you an insight in to what it’s like racing Ironbike and tries to pre-empt everything you want to know.
 If it’s not covered here, email the organisation!

 When I was preparing for Ironbike, I wanted to know as much as possible so that I could be as prepared as possible.
 Other racers were a great source of information, but doing Ironbike is a very different prospect supported to unsupported.
 As an unsupported rider, you have to manage pretty much everything yourself, often in way less time than you’d like.
 Your most valuable commodity will be time, so the more efficient you can be the better, and that means being as prepared as you can be.

 Packing / logistics / general:

 – Try and arrive a day early and leave the following day after the finish, stopping over in Sauze d’Oulx.
-I drove all the way back to the UK after the final stage, and although I got to see my family earlier than planned, it properly fucked me.
+I drove all the way back home after the final stage, and although I got to see my family earlier than planned, it properly fucked me.

 – Compartmentalise your bag.
 You can get specific compartment thingies from outdoor shops , or you can just use different carrier bags / large zip-loc freezer bags: 1 for your riding gear, 1 for your dirty kit, 1 for casual clothes, tupperware for your spares, etc